BradleyC/docs_canopy/docs/index.md

 2. Transfer through curation votes
 3. Bonus payment

-**Return of creation stake**: when a member chooses to cash out their post (any point within 30 days of posting), they will receive a return of their initial stake based on their ratio of upvotes to downvotes.
+**Return of creation stake**: when a member chooses to cash out their post (any point within 30 days of posting), they will receive a return of their initial stake based on their ratio of boosts to burns.
 75% positive votes will return 75% of initial stake.

 **Transfer through curation votes**: When another member pays to make a positive vote, that payment will be sent on to the post's creator.

 **Bonus payment**: when a member's post reaches a Curation Score threshold, they will receive an additional payment based on their initial stake, up to doubling their initial stake.

 But the biggest rewards are returned to the Canopy community.
-While individual members tend are rewarded for their positive results, any money spent / surrendered to downvoting goes into that Canopy's community pool.
-This funds the bonus pool for individual posts as well as the community jackpot.
+While individual members tend are rewarded for their positive results, any money spent / surrendered to burning goes into that Canopy's community pool.
+This funds the bonus pool for individual posts as well as the community windfall.

 When the community pool reaches a certain threshold (could be account balance or could be voted by Canopy community), 70% of the money in the pool is distributed to all members who were active participants since the last bonus payout.

-A jackpot payout also pays 10% of the community pool back to Canopy maintainers.
+A windfall payout also pays 10% of the community pool back to Canopy maintainers.

 # The Wilderness
 Canopy's vibrant economy represents a safe way for humans to take their communities online.

 Most social feeds allow their users to post as much content as they want for "free", but in fact users who post to Twitter, Facebook, etc are performing labor for those publishers, creating content that those platforms assume ownership over.

 These publishers use techniques that amplify the most popular content.
 Those with enough knowledge can learn how to game the ranking formulae.
-On a platform where posting is free, voting is free, and accounts are free, a person or organization with enough willpower can find any number of methods to make sure their voice overpowers the voice authentic users.
+On a platform where posting is free, voting is free, and accounts are free, a person or organization with enough willpower can find any number of methods to make sure their voice overpowers the voice of authentic users.

 Any platform that represents itself as free is foundationally vulnerable to (if not explicitly created for) exploitation by spammers, propagandists, and identity brokers.